developertown/mixpanelable/README.md

 Mixpanelable
 ============
 Mixpanelable makes it simple to track Mixpanel events in your Rails backend.
-While there are [other]  [gems] that provide an api to Mixpanel, Mixpanelable addresses several problems for the Rails developer that are ignored by existing solutions:
+While there are other gems (e.g. [mixpanel] and [mixpanel_client]) that provide an api to Mixpanel, Mixpanelable addresses several problems for the Rails developer that are ignored by existing solutions:

 - **Event tracking in models (or anywhere).** I find observers a comfortable place to track events.
 Many events can be tied to model callbacks, such as after_create.
 Furthermore, some events can only be tracked from models or observers or would otherwise be difficult to track in the controller.
 - **More powerful funnels through more flexible distinct id's.** Sometimes events in funnels don't tie to a user (the "distinct id").
 Mixpanel is built to track events initiated by a user, but what if we want to create a funnel from events such as 'Invoice Sent' and 'Invoice Paid'?
 Clearly, these events do not tie to a user.
 Mixpanelable's `track_event_for` method lets you tie events to any ActiveRecord, such as an invoice record.